PhD Graduation Information

 |Intent to Graduate||May 31, 2018||September 28, 2018||January 25, 2019|

-After completing coursework, language requirements, and qualifying examinations, a student proposes a dissertation topic and works with his/her program to identify first, second, and in some programs third, readers for their final oral examination.
-Please see the Dissertation Committee Composition section of this website for GRS policies on committee appointments.
+After completing all specific degree requirements as outlined in the University Bulletin, including coursework, language requirements, and qualifying examinations, a student must propose a dissertation topic and will work with their program to identify a first, second, and in some programs third, readers for their final oral examination.

-The dissertation prospectus should be completed before the more extensive phase of dissertation research is undertaken.
-The department/program is responsible for reviewing and evaluating a draft prospectus.
-The review is followed by revision and the production of a final draft, which must be approved by the readers, the Director of Graduate Studies, and the Chair or Program Director.
+The dissertation prospectus, generally a formal paper not exceeding 20 double-spaced (or 10 single-spaced) pages of 12-point font, should be completed before the more extensive phase of dissertation research is undertaken.
+The readers, the Director of Graduate Studies, and the Chair or Program Director must approve the final draft.
 Once approved, the program should submit the Dissertation Prospectus Approval Page to the Graduate School of Arts & Sciences Office.